graphql-python/graphql-core/docs/usage/resolvers.rst

 Note that the resolver functions get the current object as first argument.
 For a field on the root Query type this is often not used, but a root object can also be defined when executing the query.
-As the second argument, they get an object containing execution information, as defined in the :class:`graphql.type.GraphQLResolveInfo` class.
+As the second argument, they get an object containing execution information, as defined in the :class:`~GraphQLResolveInfo` class.
 This object also has a ``context`` attribute that can be used to provide every resolver with contextual information like the currently logged in user, or a database session.
 In our simple example we don't authenticate users and use static data instead of a